after12am/summary/README.md

 ## Prepare

-run the following and download `punkt` package and `stopwords` corpora.
+Run the following and download `punkt` package and `stopwords` corpora.

 ```
 $ python